San Marcos Growers LogoSan Marcos Growers

 This plant has been widely marketed as Cassa Blue but its cultivar name is 'DBB03'.
 Our original plants came from Celebrated Plants (VersaScapes) of Mt.
 Pleasant South Carolina and we were later licensed to propagate and grow it Dig Plants, Inc. We grew this plant from 207 until 2022 and only discontinued production when laboratory propagated (tissue culture) plants became difficult to source.

-This information about Dianella caerulea Cassa Blue ['DBB03'] PP17,998 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Dianella caerulea Cassa Blue ['DBB03'] PP17,998 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]